dev-syn/rbxts-syn-defaults/README.md

 # Syn_Defaults

-This is a roblox-ts that utilizes react for a powerful package containing my default UI hooks and components that I see myself using in nearly all my games.
+This is a roblox-ts that utilizes react for a powerful package containing my default UI hooks and components that I see myself using across nearly all my projects.

 ### Hooks